How to Find Fishing Spots: Read a Lake Like a Pro | BeAngler

 6. Channels and flats

-Old river channels winding through a reservoir are deep-water travel routes.
-Adjacent flats are dinner tables.
-The edge where a flat drops into the channel is a textbook feeding zone at dawn and dusk.
+Old river channels are deep-water travel routes.
+The edge where a flat drops into a channel is a textbook feeding zone at dawn and dusk.

 Seasonal depth logic: when fish move